toddknutson/software_tips/access_msi/readme.md

 ### Connecting to MSI

-> **Note**: You can watch a screencast of how to log on to MSI using this link: [https://drive.google.com/open?id=0B4n-3EXQfHqpMjBIZGVPaDZvTU0](https://drive.google.com/open?id=0B4n-3EXQfHqpMjBIZGVPaDZvTU0)
+> **Note**: You can watch a screencast of how to log on to MSI using this link.
+This video is currently a little out of date, but I think still works. [https://drive.google.com/open?id=0B4n-3EXQfHqpMjBIZGVPaDZvTU0](https://drive.google.com/open?id=0B4n-3EXQfHqpMjBIZGVPaDZvTU0)